 Many offices are offering the vaccine to current patients who may schedule their vaccine during regular office hours.
 To learn more, find a list of locations.

 Latest on Booster Shots for COVID-19 Vaccine:

 - Anyone 5 and older who received their last COVID-19 shot two months ago is eligible for the updated (bivalent) booster shot.
 The Pfizer booster shot is available to anyone 5 and older.
 The Moderna booster shot is available to anyone 6 and older.

 What You Need to Know About COVID-19 Vaccines:

-- The Pfizer vaccine is safe and effective.
-All three approved vaccines for adults, including the Pfizer vaccine, were effective in helping prevent severe cases of COVID-19.
-In the expanded clinical trials Pfizer conducted for this age group, no cases of COVID-19 were recorded among the participants that received the vaccine.
+- COVID-19 vaccines are safe and effective.
+All three approved vaccines for adults, including the Pfizer and Moderna vaccine, were effective in helping prevent severe cases of COVID-19.
+In the expanded clinical trials Pfizer and Moderna conducted for children 6 months and older, the vaccines provided similar protection.

 - 12- to 15-year olds will receive the same two-dose vaccine as adults.
 You need to be available to return to the same location 19-23 days after your first appointment.